|

 When a circuit is overloaded or there’s a fault, a breaker is supposed to trip — cutting the power and preventing the wiring from overheating.
 In Federal Pioneer panels, the breakers have been found to stick in the closed (on) position instead of tripping.
 The result is a circuit that keeps carrying current even when it shouldn’t, which can cause wiring to overheat and start a fire.

 This isn’t a rare edge case.
-It’s been documented in independent studies, Technical Safety BC reports, and electrical inspections across Canada for decades.
+It’s been documented in independent studies and Technical Safety BC reports for decades.

 2. How Do I Know If I Have One?